mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Session.md

 Get a single session. _:id_ must be a valid session ID.
 The session ID is the same that is exposed to the client as the connection ID.

+This endpoint also supports the `rdns=true` parameter, which instructs MaxScale to perform reverse DNS on the client IP address.
+As this requires communicating with an external server, the operation may be expensive.

 #### Response

 `Status: 200 OK`